This section continues the setting of Section 3, but with additional assumption that the underlying space is discrete.

 That is, for \((x, y) \in S^2\), \(x \prec y\) if and only if \(x \in S_m\), \(y \in S_n\) for some \(m, \, n \in \N\) with \(m \lt n\).
 The strict partial order graph \((S, \prec)\) is the graph induced by \((\N, \lt)\) as studied in Section 3, but now we are interested in the partial order graph \((S, \preceq)\).
 So \(x \preceq y\) if and only if \(x = y\) or \(x \in S_m, \, y \in S_n\) for some \(m, \, n \in \N\) with \(m \lt n\).
 This graph is not an induced graph, but can be constructed as the lexicographic sum of the graphs \((S_n, =)\) over \((\N, \lt)\) as described in Section 1.8.
 The elements in \(S_0\) are minimal, and in particular, if \(S_0 = \{e\}\) then \(e\) is the minimum element of \(S\).
 Note that the covering graph of \((S, \preceq)\) is the graph \((S, \Upa)\) induced by \((\N, \upa)\), the covering graph of \((\N, \le)\).
 In a special case, as we will see below, \((S, \preceq)\) is the graph associated with a positive semigroup.

-The path function \(\gamma_j\) of order \(j \in \N\) for \((S, \preceq)\) is given by \[\gamma_j(x) = \sum_{l=0}^n \binom{j}{l} \sum\left\{\prod_{i \in J} k_i: J \subseteq \{0, 1, \ldots, n - 1\}, \, \#(J) = l\right\}, \quad x \in S_n, \, n \in \N\]
+The left walk function \(u_j\) of order \(j \in \N\) for \((S, \preceq)\) is given by \[u_j(x) = \sum_{l = 0}^n \binom{j}{l} \sum\left\{\prod_{i \in J} k_i: J \subseteq \{0, 1, \ldots, n - 1\}, \, \#(J) = l\right\}, \quad x \in S_n, \, n \in \N\]

 For the proof, it helps to have some additional notation.
 If \(J \subset \N\) is finite, define \(k_J = \prod_{j \in J} k_j\).
 For \(n \in \N\) and \(l \in \{0, 1, \ldots, n\}\) define \[\ms J_{n,l} = \{J \subseteq \{0, 1, \ldots, n - 1\}: \#(J) = l\}\] Note that \(J_{n,0} = \{\emptyset\}\).
-Recall that \(\gamma_0(x) = 1\) for \(x \in S\) and \(\gamma_{j+1}(x) = \sum_{y \preceq x} \gamma_j(y)\) for \(x \in S\) and \(j \in \N\).
+Recall that \(u_0(x) = 1\) for \(x \in S\) and \(u_{j + 1}(x) = \sum_{y \preceq x} u_j(y)\) for \(x \in S\) and \(j \in \N\).
 So we can give a proof by induction on \(j\).
 The formula is vacuously true when \(j = 0\).
 Suppose now that the formula holds for a given \(j \in \N\) and \(x \in S\).
-Then for \(x \in S_n\), \begin{align*} \gamma_{j+1}(x) &= \sum_{y \preceq x} \gamma_j(y) = \gamma_j(x) + \sum_{m=0}^{n-1} \sum_{y \in S_m} \gamma_j(y) = \sum_{l=0}^n \binom{j}{l} \sum_{J \in \ms J_{n,l}} k_J + \sum_{m=0}^{n-1} k_m \sum_{l=0}^m \binom{j}{l} \sum_{J \in \ms J_{m,l}} k_J \\ &= \sum_{l=0}^n \binom{j}{l} \sum_{J \in \ms J_{n,l}} k_J + \sum_{l=0}^{n-1} \binom{j}{l} \sum_{m=l}^{n-1} \sum_{J \in \ms J_{m,l}} k_m k_J = \sum_{l=0}^n \binom{j}{l} \sum_{J \in \ms J_{n,l}} k_J + \sum_{l=0}^{n-1} \binom{j}{l} \sum_{J \in \ms J_{n,l+1}} k_J \\ &= \sum_{l=0}^n \binom{j}{l} \sum_{J \in \ms J_{n,l}} k_J + \sum_{l=1}^n \binom{j}{l-1} \sum_{J \in \ms J_{n,l}} k_J = 1 + \sum_{l=1}^n \left[\binom{j}{l} + \binom{j}{l - 1}\right] \sum_{J \in \ms J_{n,l}} k_J\\ & = \sum_{l=0}^n \binom{j + 1}{l} \sum_{J \in \ms J_{n,l}} k_J \end{align*}
+Then for \(x \in S_n\), \begin{align*} u_{j + 1}(x) &= \sum_{y \preceq x} u_j(y) = u_j(x) + \sum_{m = 0}^{n - 1} \sum_{y \in S_m} u_j(y) = \sum_{l = 0}^n \binom{j}{l} \sum_{J \in \ms J_{n,l}} k_J + \sum_{m = 0}^{n - 1} k_m \sum_{l = 0}^m \binom{j}{l} \sum_{J \in \ms J_{m,l}} k_J \\ &= \sum_{l = 0}^n \binom{j}{l} \sum_{J \in \ms J_{n,l}} k_J + \sum_{l = 0}^{n - 1} \binom{j}{l} \sum_{m = l}^{n - 1} \sum_{J \in \ms J_{m,l}} k_m k_J = \sum_{l = 0}^n \binom{j}{l} \sum_{J \in \ms J_{n,l}} k_J + \sum_{l = 0}^{n - 1} \binom{j}{l} \sum_{J \in \ms J_{n,l + 1}} k_J \\ &= \sum_{l = 0}^n \binom{j}{l} \sum_{J \in \ms J_{n,l}} k_J + \sum_{l = 1}^n \binom{j}{l - 1} \sum_{J \in \ms J_{n,l}} k_J = 1 + \sum_{l = 1}^n \left[\binom{j}{l} + \binom{j}{l - 1}\right] \sum_{J \in \ms J_{n,l}} k_J\\ & = \sum_{l = 0}^n \binom{j + 1}{l} \sum_{J \in \ms J_{n,l}} k_J \end{align*}

 Suppose that \(x \in S_3\).
-Explicitly compute \(\gamma_j(x)\) for \(j \in \{0, 1, 2, 3, 4\}\).
+Explicitly compute \(u_j(x)\) for \(j \in \{0, 1, 2, 3, 4\}\).

-For \(x \in S_3\), \begin{align*} \gamma_0(x) &= 1 \\ \gamma_1(x) & = 1 + k_0 + k_1 + k_2 \\ \gamma_2(x) & = 1 + 2(k_0 + k_1 + k_2) + (k_0 k_1 + k_0 k_2 + k_1 k_2)\\ \gamma_3(x) & = 1 + 3(k_0 + k_1 + k_2) + 3(k_0 k_1 + k_0 k_2 + k_1 k_2) + k_0 k_1 k_2\\ \gamma_4(x) & = 1 + 4(k_0 + k_1 + k_2) + 6(k_0 k_1 + k_0 k_2 + k_1 k_2) + 4 k_0 k_1 k_2\\ \end{align*}
+For \(x \in S_3\), \begin{align*} u_0(x) &= 1 \\ u_1(x) & = 1 + k_0 + k_1 + k_2 \\ u_2(x) & = 1 + 2(k_0 + k_1 + k_2) + (k_0 k_1 + k_0 k_2 + k_1 k_2)\\ u_3(x) & = 1 + 3(k_0 + k_1 + k_2) + 3(k_0 k_1 + k_0 k_2 + k_1 k_2) + k_0 k_1 k_2\\ u_4(x) & = 1 + 4(k_0 + k_1 + k_2) + 6(k_0 k_1 + k_0 k_2 + k_1 k_2) + 4 k_0 k_1 k_2\\ \end{align*}

 Next we compute the Möbius function \(M\) for the partial order graph \((S, \preceq)\).
 Since \(M(x, x) = 1\) for \(x \in S\) and \(M(x, y) = 0\) if \(x \npreceq y\), the only values of interest are \(M(x, y)\) with \(x \in S_m\) and \(y \in S_{m+n}\) with \(m \in \N\) and \(n \in \N_+\).
-As with the path function, it's not surprising that \(M\) is contant for such \((x, y)\).
+As with the walk functions, it's not surprising that \(M\) is contant for such \((x, y)\).

-The Möbius function \(M\) for \((S, \preceq)\) is given as follows, for \(m \in \N\) and \(n \in \N_+\): \[M(x, y) = \sum_{l=0}^{n-1} (-1)^{l + 1} \sum\left\{\prod_{j \in J} k_{m+j}: J \subseteq \{1, \ldots, n - 1\}, \#(J) = l\right\}, \quad x \in S_m, \, y \in S_{m+n}\]
+The Möbius function \(M\) for \((S, \preceq)\) is given as follows, for \(m \in \N\) and \(n \in \N_+\): \[M(x, y) = \sum_{l = 0}^{n - 1} (-1)^{l + 1} \sum\left\{\prod_{j \in J} k_{m + j}: J \subseteq \{1, \ldots, n - 1\}, \#(J) = l\right\}, \quad x \in S_m, \, y \in S_{m + n}\]

 Suppose that \(m \in \N\) and that \(x \in S_m\).
-If \(y \in S_{m+1}\) then \[M(x, y) = -\sum_{t \in [x, y)} M(x, t) = -M(x, x) = -1\] Similarly, if \(y \in S_{m+2}\) then \[M(x, y) = -\sum_{t \in [x, y)} M(x, t) = -\left[M(x, x) + \sum_{t \in S_{m+1}} M(x, t)\right] = -[1 - k_{m+1}] = -1 + k_{m+1}\] For \(y \in S_{m+3}\), \begin{align*} M(x, y) &= - \sum_{t \in [x, y)} M(x, t) = -\left[M(x, x) + \sum_{t \in S_{m+1}} M(x, t) + \sum_{t \in S_{m+2}} M(x, t)\right] \\ &= -[1 - k_{m+1} + k_{m+2}(-1 + k_{m+1})] = - 1 + k_{m+1} + k_{m+2} - k_{m+1} k_{m+2} \end{align*} Continuing in this way gives the result.
+If \(y \in S_{m + 1}\) then \[M(x, y) = -\sum_{t \in [x, y)} M(x, t) = -M(x, x) = -1\] Similarly, if \(y \in S_{m + 2}\) then \[M(x, y) = -\sum_{t \in [x, y)} M(x, t) = -\left[M(x, x) + \sum_{t \in S_{m + 1}} M(x, t)\right] = -[1 - k_{m + 1}] = -1 + k_{m + 1}\] For \(y \in S_{m + 3}\), \begin{align*} M(x, y) &= - \sum_{t \in [x, y)} M(x, t) = -\left[M(x, x) + \sum_{t \in S_{m + 1}} M(x, t) + \sum_{t \in S_{m + 2}} M(x, t)\right] \\ &= -[1 - k_{m+1} + k_{m+2}(-1 + k_{m+1})] = - 1 + k_{m+1} + k_{m+2} - k_{m+1} k_{m+2} \end{align*} Continuing in this way gives the result.
 A more formal induction proof over \(n\) is as follows.
 For \(n \in \N_+\) and \(j \in \{0, 1, \ldots, n - 1\}\), let \(\ms J_{n,l} = \{J \subseteq \{1, 2, \ldots, n - 1\}: \#(J) = l\}\).
 As shown above, the formula is true when \(m \in \N\) and \(n = 1\).
 Assume the formula holds for \(m \in \N\) and for positive integers \(r \le n\) for a given \(n \in \N_+\).
 Let \(x \in S_m\) and \(y \in S_{m + n + 1}\).
-Then \begin{align*} M(x, y) &= -\sum_{t \in [x, y)} M(x, t) = -\left[M(x, x) + \sum_{r=1}^n \sum_{t \in S_{m+r}} M(x, t)\right] \\ &= -\left[1 + \sum_{r=1}^n k_{m+r} \sum_{l=0}^{r-1} (-1)^{l+1} \sum\left\{\prod_{j \in J} k_{m+j}: J \in \ms J_{r,l}\right\}\right] \\ &= -\left[1 + \sum_{l=0}^{n-1} (-1)^{l+1} \sum_{r=l+1}^n \sum\left\{k_{m+r} \prod_{j \in J} k_{m+j}: J \in \ms J_{r,l}\right\}\right] \\ &= -\left[1 + \sum_{l=0}^{n-1} (-1)^{l+1} \sum\left\{\prod_{j \in J} k_{m+j}: J \in \ms J_{n+1,l+1}\right\}\right] \\ &= -\left[1 + \sum_{l=1}^n (-1)^l \sum\left\{\prod_{j \in J} k_{m+j}: J \in \ms J_{n+1,l}\right\}\right] \\ &= \sum_{l=0}^n (-1)^{l+1} \sum\left\{\prod_{j \in J} k_{m+j}: J \in \ms J_{n+1,l}\right\} \end{align*}
+Then \begin{align*} M(x, y) &= -\sum_{t \in [x, y)} M(x, t) = -\left[M(x, x) + \sum_{r = 1}^n \sum_{t \in S_{m + r}} M(x, t)\right] \\ &= -\left[1 + \sum_{r = 1}^n k_{m + r} \sum_{l = 0}^{r - 1} (-1)^{l + 1} \sum\left\{\prod_{j \in J} k_{m + j}: J \in \ms J_{r,l}\right\}\right] \\ &= -\left[1 + \sum_{l = 0}^{n - 1} (-1)^{l + 1} \sum_{r = l + 1}^n \sum\left\{k_{m + r} \prod_{j \in J} k_{m + j}: J \in \ms J_{r,l}\right\}\right] \\ &= -\left[1 + \sum_{l = 0}^{n - 1} (-1)^{l + 1} \sum\left\{\prod_{j \in J} k_{m + j}: J \in \ms J_{n + 1,l + 1}\right\}\right] \\ &= -\left[1 + \sum_{l = 1}^n (-1)^l \sum\left\{\prod_{j \in J} k_{m + j}: J \in \ms J_{n + 1,l}\right\}\right] \\ &= \sum_{l = 0}^n (-1)^{l + 1} \sum\left\{\prod_{j \in J} k_{m + j}: J \in \ms J_{n + 1,l}\right\} \end{align*}

 Suppose now that \(X\) is a random variable in \(S\) with probability density function \(f\).
 Let \(N = \varphi(X)\) denote the corresponding index random variable in \(\N\), so that \(N = n\) if and only if \(X \in S_n\) for \(n \in \N\).
 Thus \(N\) has density function \((p_n: n \in \N)\) given by \[p_n = \P(N = n) = \P(X \in S_n) = \sum_{x \in S_n} f(x), \quad n \in \N\] Let \(F\) denote the reliability function of \(X\) for the graph \((S, \preceq)\).
 Then \[F(x) = f(x) + \sum_{m = n + 1}^\infty p_m, \quad n \in \N, \, x \in S_n\]